 The Forest Garden

 The forest garden was established in 1995 as a permaculture plot, to provide a year round food supply for the monkeys and humans at the Sanctuary in a sustainable way.
 It has many layers of different heights such as Apples, Pears, Damsoms and Mulberry at the top and various herbs such as Cobnuts and Currants in the middle.
 Below these grow a variety of perennials and some annuals with the idea that some plants are beneficial to each other and the garden can be self-maintaining.
 Forest gardening is a way of growing food whilst providing a home for wildlife it is much more like a natural wood than a vegetable garden.

 A Nature Reserve

-Much of the monkey sanctuary grounds is broadleaved woodland and most of this is inaccessible to visitors.
-The Trust is committed to managing all the grounds for wildlife.
-In the grounds there are about 285 wildflower species 23 Butterfly species 54 Moth species, 15 Mammals, 6 Amphibians and reptiles and at least 60 Birds.
+Much of the monkey sanctuary grounds is broad-leaved woodland and most of this is inaccessible to visitors.
+The Sanctuary is committed to managing all the grounds for wildlife.
+In the grounds there are about 285 wildflower species, 23 Butterfly species, 54 Moth species, 15 Mammals, 6 Amphibians and reptiles and at least 60 Birds.
 This represents a rich wealth of sometimes hidden wildlife.